Northcoast Preparatory Academy: Curriculum

-NPA also offers 4 AP classes: AP language and composition, AP literature and composition, AP chemistry, and AP music theory.

 The school newspaper, the Heron Herald, is one of the electives students can choose to take.
-The current co-editors are juniors Omega Gaskill and Autumn Wright.

 The school's program also permits students to take advantage of courses taught at College of the Redwoods, the local 2-year college, and at Cal Poly Humboldt, the local university.

 Each year there are at least two major dramatic productions, which are produced first locally at Gist Theater at HSU and then sometimes performed in the countries to which students travel that year.

 Demographics

 According to Niche, 83% of the 139 students are white, 6.8% are Asian American, 5.7% are Hispanic, 1.7% are multiracial, 1.1% are African American, 1.1% are Native American and 0.6% are Pacific Islanders.
 61% of students are female and 39% are male, with 34% of students coming from low-income families.

 Athletics

 Sports at NPA include Men and Women's Varsity Tennis, Co-Ed Basketball, and Co-Ed Cross Country.
 Tennis is the most competitive, with both teams playing regularly in the H-DN league.
 The school is planning to transition the rest of the sports to the H-DN league in the upcoming years.